pavel-mazhuga/lit-popup/README.md

 ## A customizable, modular, lightweight popup plugin with no dependencies (*Work in progress*).

 ## Why?
-I needed full control over animation and popup lifecycles.
+I needed full control over popup animation and popup lifecycle.

 ## Installation